-When I came across TEFL, I just thought, why not?
+When I came across Canterbury TEFL, I just thought, why not?
 This could work for me.
-I was unsure at the start as I am not a linguist and had zero teaching experience but I can speak English like a native so I gave it a go.
+I was unsure at the start as I am not a linguist and had zero teaching experience, but I can speak English like a native so I gave it a go.

 John Bouse’s TEFL course was absolutely amazing and fun.
-It covers all aspects of instruction of English as a foreign language in a very hands on manner.
+It covers all aspects of instruction of English as a foreign language in a very hands-on manner.
 You get to practice as you learn which I believe is the best instruction approach.
 John makes you feel welcome, capable and valuable from the start.
-He illustrates his teaching with a myriad examples and anecdotes.
+He illustrates his teaching with myriad examples and anecdotes.

 He also likes to put you on the spot and gets you out of your comfort zone so that you experience how it feels to learn and teach a new language.
-For example, a friend of his gave us two lessons in a foreign language than none of us spoke.
-What an eye opener!
+For example, a friend of his gave us two lessons in a foreign language that none of us spoke.
+What an eye-opener!

 Why don’t you give it a go like I did?